64 SEO tips for quick wins, keyword research, content, on-page SEO, technical SEO, link building, local SEO and e-commerce SEO.

-Boy, do I feel fired up and ready to get supercharged after reading this headline.
+Boy, I feel fired up and ready to get supercharged after reading this headline.

 Best Tip to write better title tags

-Pop your headline into https://headlines.sharethrough.com/ and it will give you a headline, engagement and impression score.
+Pop your headline into https://headlines.sharethrough.com/, which will give you a headline, engagement and impression score.

-The tool will teach you how to increase the length of your page title, include a brand name, use more alert words and use less passive words.
+The tool will teach you how to increase the length of your page title, include a brand name, and use more alert words and less passive words.

-The page meta description are the 2 or 3 lines of text that appear underneath the page title.
+The page meta description is the 2 or 3 lines of text that appear underneath the page title.

-It’s space your page deserves in the search engines and an opportunity to explain in more words to Google and the user about your page.
+It’s space your page deserves in the search engines and an opportunity to explain to Google and the user about your page in more words.

-To find all your page titles and descriptions very quickly enter site:yourdomain.com into Google.
+To find all your page titles and descriptions, very quickly enter the following into Google.

-You’ll spot the pages with meta descriptions that are missing, too short, too long or aren’t very persuasive.
+You’ll see pages with meta descriptions that are missing, too short, too long or aren’t very persuasive.

-Let me choose one of my own page meta descriptions that’s written poorly.
+Let me choose one of my page meta descriptions that are poorly written.

-It’s my own contact us page and I’m only using one line of the meta description.
+It’s my contact us page, and I only use one line of the meta description.

 What a wasted opportunity to persuade people to contact me.

-We know that Google tend to bold relevant keywords in your page title and description for relevant search queries hence you should use page title and description to the fullest.
+We know that Google tends to bold relevant keywords in your page title and description for relevant search queries; hence you should use page title and description to the fullest.

-The meta description displayed in Google will vary in length depending on the device the user is searching on.
+The meta description displayed in Google will vary in length depending on the user’s device.

-The Yoast WordPress plugin has a nice feature that will preview your meta description length in mobile and desktop views.
+The Yoast WordPress plugin has a nice feature to preview your meta description length in mobile and desktop views.

 Best Tip to Write Better Meta Descriptions

-Write the meta description as a longer version of your page title using more persuasive or call to action phrases like this one.
+Write the meta description as a more extended version of your page title using more persuasive or call to action phrases like this one.

 Ignore meta keyword tag

-I’ve been doing websites and SEO since 2005 and have never, ever used meta keywords for pages.
+I’ve been doing websites and SEO since 2005 and have never used meta keywords for pages.

 Google has publicly stated that keyword meta tags are not used in web search rankings.